Arks-Layer/PSNovaTranslations/README.md

 #### Ruby

 Ruby is a special control code with special handling.
-Ruby control codes place the specified text on top of the surrounding text. it begins with `[ruby ` and then is proceeded with the text to place over top of the surrounding text and then a closing `]`.
+Ruby control codes place the specified text on top of the surrounding text.
+It begins with `[ruby ` and then is proceeded with the text to place over top of the surrounding text and then a closing `]`.
 Use `[/ruby]` to close the Ruby block.
 An example:

 ```
 msg_100000010010013.rmd: